 With the rise of technology, more individuals are now turning towards online CBT services as a way to manage their anxiety from home with one-on-one sessions tailored specifically for them along with additional support materials or resources if needed.

-If you are looking for an effective way to manage your anxiety symptoms, consider trying out online cognitive behavioral therapy today!
+If you are looking for an effective way to manage your anxiety symptoms, consider trying out online cognitive behavioral therapy today (or an alternative therapy)!

 - How it works – Cognitive behavioral therapy (CBT). (n.d.). nhs.uk. https://www.nhs.uk/mental-health/talking-therapies-medicine-treatments/talking-therapies-and-counselling/cognitive-behavioural-therapy-cbt/how-it-works/